1.

 Core Changes

-Midnight Alpha so far.
+Midnight Beta so far.

-the spec since Legion are now gone, replaced with a minion-summoning gameplay loop
+the spec since Legion, are now gone, replaced with a minion-summoning gameplay loop

 at its core.
 More emphasis has been put on our diseases with both a

-new pure Single-Target disease called
+new pure single-target disease called

 Dread Plague as well as more disease